Coherent multi-spin exchange coupling in a quantum-dot spin chain: model validation

 \section{model validation}

 In practice we prefer to use the exponential model because it features a robust inversion process and fits our data as well as the HL model (Fig.~\ref{Fig25}).
 (See the Supplementary Material for a comparison of the gate voltages generated by these two models.)
-We first validate our approach by sweeping $j_3$, the target exchange between spins 3 and 4, linearly from 0 to 200 MHz [Fig.~\ref{Fig3}(a)] with $j_1=0$ and $j_2=0$.
+We first validate our approach by sweeping $j_3$, the target exchange coupling between spins 3 and 4, linearly from 0 to 200 MHz [Fig.~\ref{Fig3}(a)].
 The observed oscillation frequency matches our expectation.
 We also perform the same test on qubits 1 and 2, and qubits 2 and 3, and observe good agreement between the measured and target frequencies.

-In generating the data of Fig.~\ref{Fig3}(a), we did not simultaneously require that $j_1=j_2=0$.
-The presence of small MHz-level residual exchange couplings would cause our model to generate large negative values of $B_1$ and $B_2$ in this case.
-Instead, we fixed $B_1=B_2=0$.
+In our device, we estimate that the residual exchange coupling at the idling point with no barrier-gate pulse is not zero but rather a few megahertz for each pair.
+In generating the data of Fig.~\ref{Fig3}(a), which features a swept $j_3$, we did not simultaneously require that $j_1=j_2=0$.
+If we had required $j_1=j_2=0$, our model would generate large negative values of $B_1$ and $B_2$.
+Instead, for this data set, we fixed $B_1=B_2=0$, since the weak residual exchange coupling does not significantly affect these data.